 Have you ever made walking tacos or tacos in a bag for your kids?
 If not, you ought to give them a try!
 They are super easy to make.
 And they’re so yummy your kids will absolutely love you!

 (This post contains affiliate links for your convenience.
+As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
-I only recommend stuff I use and enjoy.
 See my policy page for more information)

-What are Tacos is a Bag?
+How to make Tacos is a Bag?

 You might know them as tacos in a bag, walking tacos, or Frito pie.
 It seems that different geographical areas have different names, but the idea is basically the same.

 Perhaps this isn’t the healthiest of meals, but it’s easy and fun and yummy.
-For our family, it’s the perfect camping food.
+For our family, it’s the perfect group camping food.
 It’s not something we’d eat every week and the kids know it’s a special treat.

 The only absolute necessary ingredient for these is the bag of chips.
 We prefer to use a Dorito or Tostitos type chip for these.
 Fritos are also a popular choice.

-You’ll need one small, personal-sized bag of taco-type chips for everyone
+You’ll need one small, personal-sized bag of taco-type chips for everyone who’ll want a serving.

 Taco in a bag toppings:

-- Cooked and seasoned taco meat: ground chicken, turkey, beef, or pork – about ½ cup per chip bag (or person)
+• Cooked and seasoned taco meat: ground chicken, turkey, beef, or pork – about ½ cup per chip bag (or person)

-- Canned black beans, rinsed
+• Canned black beans, rinsed

-- Shredded cheddar cheese
+• Shredded cheese

-- Chopped green onions
+• Chopped green onions

-- Guacamole
+• Guacamole

-- Sour cream
+• Sour cream

-- Diced fresh tomatoes
+• Diced fresh tomatoes

-- Shredded lettuce
+• Shredded lettuce

-- Salsa
+• Salsa

-- Cilantro
+• Cilantro

 We like to slice the belly of our chip bags down the middle and fold open the sides of the bag, making a bowl of sorts.
+We also set these onto plates to avoid spills and falls.
+But, the older kids and adults had an easier time managing with just the bags.

 Then, the kids choose the toppings to add on top of the chips.